EnnieAyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 15-countthatword- search for bin and count
 - 16-whatsnext- search and print 3 next line
 - 17-hidethisword- inverts a search
+- 18-letteronly- search for lines starting with numbers only